EvanBoyle/OneDir/README.md

   Get a token for a user:  POST localhost:8000/api-token-auth username=u password=p

-  AuthTest.py: demonstrates making a ListFiles request with and without tolken
+  AuthTest.py: demonstrates making a ListFiles request with and without token

+  resetTesting.py: demonstrates adding files with sql obtained from command "python manage.py sqlall DJServer"

   Summary:  Token based authentication is implemented and ready to be integrated in the client.
-Endpoints are set up to list a users files, and download a specific file for a user.
+Endpoints are set up to list a user's files, and download a specific file for a user.

   TODO: